SimoneParvizi/AS_learn_summaries/README.md

 # Medical Document Analysis and Summary Generation System
+## Problem number 1: Learn-from-feedback

 This repository contains a Python script for analyzing medical summary documents and generating concise summaries using OpenAI's GPT-4 model.
 The script first extracts text from `.docx` files, performs a comparative analysis to identify template updates, and then generates a summary template.
-Finally, it creates a summarized version of a given medical transcript using the template.
+The identified pattern together with the updated sections, are then used to create a summarized version of a given medical transcript using the template.
+In this way, new sections are taken into consideration, and there's no need to constantly update manually each time.

 ## Features